MicrosoftDocs/SupportArticles-docs/support/sql/replication/ascii-function-returns-different-results-publisher-subscriber.md

 ms.prod: sql
 ---

-# ASCII function returns different results in publisher and subscriber database tables
+# ASCII function returns different results in Publisher and Subscriber database tables

 _Applies to:_ &nbsp; SQL Server 2019

-This article provides workarounds for the issue that the `ASCII` function returns different results in the publisher and subscriber database tables.
+This article provides workarounds for the issue that the `ASCII` function returns different results in the Publisher and Subscriber database tables.

 ## Symptoms